Computing

 In order to ensure that we can best meet the aims of Computing curriculum we follow the Teach Computing scheme of work created by the National Centre for Computing Education, which is funded by the DfE.
 This allows the school to deliver a comprehensive and engaging scheme of work.
 For each year group the curriculum is split into three parts:

-As part of this the children receive e-safety lessons.
+As part of this the children receive e-safety lessons using the Project Evolve Scheme of work through regular discussion points.
 For information about how we approach e-safety go to our Online Safety page.

 For information about our Computing curriculum please see the image below which identifies the journey children take during their time at Upton.